DOCUMENTARY FILM & TV PRODUCTIONS

 سینمای آزاد

-Elli Safari joined the movement of سینمای آزاد (Cinema-ye Azad) in Iran in the early 1970s.
-The Free Cinema was a pioneering network of independent filmmakers working outside the commercial film industry.
-Rooted in experimentation, collective learning, and social engagement, Cinema-ye Azad provided an alternative space for a new generation of filmmakers to explore personal and critical forms of expression.
-This formative context shaped the foundations of her work, grounding her practice in independence, inquiry, and a sustained commitment to socially engaged cinema.
+Elli Safari joined the movement of سینمای آزاد (Cinema-ye Azad - Free Cinema) in Iran in the early 1970s.
+Free Cinema was a pioneering network of independent filmmakers working outside the commercial film industry.
+Rooted in experimentation, collective learning and social engagement, Cinema-ye Azad provided an alternative space for a new generation of filmmakers to explore personal and critical forms of expression.
+This formative context shaped the foundations of Elli's work, grounding her practice in independence, inquiry and a sustained commitment to socially engaged cinema.